 Head south: The islands closest to South America typically see fewer hurricanes: Aruba, Bonaire, Curacao (collectively known as the ABCs, and a mecca for scuba diving), posh Barbados (with its polo and botanical gardens), and Trinidad and Tobago (popular for music and culture) are usually safer bets.
 But throughout the Caribbean, it’s business as usual most days of the year.
 Wildlife, swimming, and ocean conditions in September are generally much like they are in February.

 Understand the deals: No one explicitly markets “hurricane rates,” but shoulder-season promotions are abundant.
 (Many islanders take advantage of the deals to travel within the islands.)
 Although a lot of hotels close for annual maintenance for a few weeks or months, they’re open much of the season.
 Look for fall promotions.
-For instance, both Carlisle Bay in Antigua and Le Guanahani in St. Barth are offering guests four nights for the price of three this fall.
+For instance, Sugar Ridge in Antigua is offering guests 45% off for October stays, and Le Guanahani in St. Barth is offering guests four nights for the price of three this fall.
 As when booking any hotel, book with the hotel directly and ask about any promotions that may be going on.

 Book a cruise: Ships will reroute when they receive storm warnings, meaning that unless you had your heart set on a particular island, your vacation will be virtually unaffected.
 Options range from the high-luxury small ships of Silversea, Seabourn, and Azamara to the big vessels of Celebrity and NCL.